Agreement Cover

 Do you want to work out custody, visitation, and child support issues without putting your children in the middle of court?

-If you and your partner agree on the issues involved in your divorce or separation, then a court approved agreement may be exactly what you are looking for.
+If you and your partner agree on the issues involved in your divorce or separation, then an agreement that you have approved by the court may be exactly what you are looking for.

-We provide our clients with a smooth and cost-effective way to address legal issues without the expensive and long battle.
+We provide our clients with a smooth, cost-effective way to address legal issues without the long, expensive battle.

 What is an Agreement?

 An agreement is a legal process in which both parties agree on all issues.
-The agreement is written, addresses all the requirements of the Family Court, and is signed by the parties.
+When you reach an agreement, all the terms written out.
+All the requirements of the Family Court will be included in the document, and signed by the parties.

 The parties have the right to read, review, and change the document until all of the terms read as you agree.